-Mark Lague has garnered considerable recognition in both his native Canada and the United States for his paintings which sparkle with light and exude a palpable energy.
-He is considered one of the top Plein Air artists of our time.
+Mark Lague has garnered considerable recognition in both his native Canada and the United States for his paintings, which gleam with light and exude a palpable energy.
+He is considered one of the top cityscape artists of our time.

-Mark Lague’s work is very detailed from start to finish.
+Lague’s work is very detailed from start to finish.
 He believes that in order to achieve good composition while painting, one must first complete several studies of the piece.
 He begins with a value study in pencil, followed by a small oil sketch to work out any possible color problems.
-Only then is he able to paint “alla prima: (all in one session).”
+While he used to paint many “alla prima” (all in one session) pieces, he now works more often in his studio.

-While Mark Lague’s main focus and what he teaches his students is to always be aware of value, his basic motto is: “painting directly and spontaneously, while maintaining control and accuracy”.
+While his main focus, and what he teaches his students, is to be aware of value, his basic motto is: “painting directly and spontaneously, while maintaining control and accuracy.”
 Unlike most other artists, Lague will complete one section of a painting at a time before moving on to the next area, rather than approach the piece as a whole.
-His feeling is that this creates more interesting “wet into wet” effects that he would lose if he worked several areas at once.
+He feels this creates more interesting “wet into wet” effects that he would lose if he worked several areas at once.